-The topic of gender differences and career progression is high not only in the scholarly agenda, it is often discussed in the media as well – sometimes in quite controversial terms.
+The topic of gender differences and career progression is high not only on the scholarly agenda, it is often discussed in the media as well – sometimes in quite controversial terms.

 We investigate this theme in Italy, a country that in recent years introduced a level of institutional autonomy in determining the career paths of academics.

-We provide analysis of census data about promotions to full professors by indicators of productivity, rank, age and prestige of department of affiliation.
-Analysis also takes into account institutional performative indicators, which affect promotion probabilities.
+We provide analysis of census data about promotion to full professorship, looking at indicators of productivity, rank, age and prestige of an individual’s department of affiliation.
+Our analysis also takes into account institutional performative indicators, which affect promotion probabilities.

-The seminar will also offer some original development in checking if this discrimination can be explained by resemblances in the composition of full professors’ communities (those in charge of bestowing promotions), namely the combination of discipline and institution.
+The seminar will also look at whether this discrimination can be explained by similarities in professors’ communities (those in charge of bestowing promotions), considering specifically the combination of discipline and institution.